asoffer/nth/docs/base/platform.md

 * `tsan`: Indicates whether or not thread-sanitizer is enabled.

+## `NTH_BUILD_MODE`

+A function-like macro that expands to either `true` or `false` depending on the build mode.
+Valid arguments are:

+* `debug`: Indicates that the program is built in such a way as to optimize for debugability.

+* `fastbuild`: Indicates that the program is built in such a way as to optimize for compilation speed.

+* `harden`: Indicates that the program is built in such a way as to optimize mostly for runtime performance, but may accept a minory performance penalty to accommodate some safety checks.

+* `optimize`: Indicates that the program is built in such a way as to optimize for runtime performance.

 ## `NTH_COMPILER`

 A function-like macro that expands to either `true` or `false` depending on whether the argument